See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: Results and Analyses

 \subsubsection{NASA TLX}

-Here, we report the feedback gathered from the 48 participants from Study I on cognitive workload of the two tasks.
+Here, we report NASA TLX answers gathered from the 48 participants from Study I on perceived workload.
 The descriptive statistics and visualizations of the collective data are shown in Figures ~\ref{fig:I_nasa_task_1} and ~\ref{fig:I_nasa_task_2}, where the mean values with standard errors (SE) are reported.
 By observing the Total Workload (average value calculated from the six indexes included: Mental Demand, Physical Demand, Temporal Demand, Performance, Effort, and Frustration), we found that the values of this metric from the control group (Total Workload: $mean$ = 66.67; $SD$ = 17.42 in the first task; $mean$ = 67.5; $SD$ = 15.66 in the second task) were greater than the other three groups for both tasks.
-Furthermore, participants in the control group yielded the most cognitive workload in every index upon every task; in particular, the members of the control group had a substantial lead in Mental Demand ($mean$ = 72.67; $SD$ = 7.99 for the first task; $mean$ = 70.83; $SD$ = 6.72 for the second task) and Effort ($mean$ = 72.08; $SD$ = 19.20 for the first task, $mean$ = 74.17; $SD$ = 16.81 for the second task).
+Furthermore, participants in the control group yielded the most perceived workload in every index upon every task; in particular, the members of the control group had a substantial lead in Mental Demand ($mean$ = 72.67; $SD$ = 7.99 for the first task; $mean$ = 70.83; $SD$ = 6.72 for the second task) and Effort ($mean$ = 72.08; $SD$ = 19.20 for the first task, $mean$ = 74.17; $SD$ = 16.81 for the second task).